 Moth Orchids Care Tips:

 - If natural light is insufficient, make use of fluorescents

 - Never allow the topsoil to dry out

 - Keep soil moist.

 If you want a flashy outlook in your home, Poinsettias should be among your choices.
-The Mexican plant comes in hues of different bright colors and can do wonders to the appearance of your home.
-The tropical Poinsettia, when placed in an area with medium-light can grow to their full potential.
+The Mexican plant comes in hues of different bright colors and can do wonders for the appearance of your home.
+The tropical Poinsettia, when placed in an area with medium light can grow to its full potential.

 Poinsettias Care Tips:

 - While pruning, use gloves as the sticky saps from the plant could cause irritation

 9. Triostar Stromanthe

 The striped plant which comes in hues of pink and green can do a great deal to your home especially when they compliment the decor of your home.
 The low-maintenance plant is a great choice for beginners because they do not require much experience to propagate and nurture.